The Best Einkorn Sourdough Bread Recipe

 4. Stretch and Fold Series

-Cover dough and let rest at 75–78°F for around 1.5 hrs.
 The cooler your kitchen is, the longer it will take/need to ferment.
-If house is around 70 degrees or under could had an extra 30-45 minutes to ferment.
+If house is around 70 degrees or under could add an extra 30-45 minutes to ferment for the finale rest.

 Place shaped dough round-side-down into a floured banneton.
-Cover with a beeswax wrap or a dough cover.
+Cover with a bowel cover and place a plate over it.
+You could also use plastic wrap under the bowl cover.

-Then after transferring dough to banneton, refrigerate dough for 5–12 hours or overnight.
+Then after transferring dough to banneton, refrigerate dough for 8–72 hours (or overnight).

 Baking Day: